Zeshankhan03/FaceandEyeDetectionTool/README.md

 Requirments:

-               1)Install python 3.11 on your pc.
+               1) Install python 3.11 on your pc.
-               2)Install python libraries that are required for the execution of the project.
+               2) Install python libraries that are required for the execution of the project.
                3) Pycharm IDE
                4) Latest Interpretor
                5) cv2 (type in python console "pip install opencv-python"